- May 2013 - Corporate Presentation

 About Prophecy Coal

 Prophecy Coal Corp. is a Canadian listed company engaged in developing energy projects in Mongolia.
-The Company’s wholly-owned subsidiary Prophecy Power Generation LLC is advancing plans for a proposed 600 MW mine-mouth power plant, which has been permitted by the Mongolian government, adjacent to its Chandgana coal deposit.
-Chandgana Coal LLC, another Prophecy wholly-owned Mongolian subsidiary, is expected to supply 3.6 million tonnes of coal per year to Prophecy Power for 25 years.
-A Preliminary Economic Assessment report on the Chandgana coal project is expected to be released by year end.
-Chandgana Coal LLC controls over 1.2 billion tonnes of thermal coal in the measured and indicated categories, including two mining licenses containing 140 million tonnes of measured resource with a strip ratio of 0.5:1.
+The Company’s wholly-owned subsidiary Prophecy Power is advancing plans for a proposed 600 MW mine-mouth power plant, which has been permitted by the Mongolian government, adjacent to its Chandgana coal deposit.
+Negotiations on financing, power purchase agreement and construction management are underway.
 Substantially all of the Company’s resources are not mineral reserves, hence they do not have demonstrated economic viability.
-The Company cautions the Chandgana project is in Mongolia and requires substantial capital to develop.

 Further information on Prophecy Coal can be found at www.prophecycoal.com.